cosmos/ibc-rs/ibc-clients/ics07-tendermint/cw-contract/README.md

 }
 ```

-The above snippets compile into a fully working CosmWasm contract implementing
+The above snippets compile into a fully working CosmWasm contract that implements the
 Tendermint IBC light client.